Ertunco/python_related/pydrive/README.md

 - Make sure you have installed all of the required dependencies.
 - Make sure you have entered your Google Drive credentials.

-If you are still having trouble, please post an issue on the GitHub repository for this project.